 I have undertaken training in the ‘Fundamentals of Therapeutic Mentoring in Addressing the Emotional Repercussions of Dyslexia’ with the charity GroOops Dyslexia Aware.

 My EMDR training was with Sandi Richman of Richman EMDR Training.

 I have a BA in Law and Psychology and worked as a litigation solicitor in the City for over 20 years.
-I have volunteered on the LawCare helpline for over 4 years, an independent charity founded to address the emotional and health problems experienced by members of the legal profession.
+I volunteered on the LawCare helpline, an independent charity founded to address the emotional and health problems experienced by members of the legal profession.

-I currently volunteer at the Camden, City, Islington and Westminster Bereavement Service, where I provide bereavement counselling and I also volunteer at the Centre for Better Health in Hackney where I undertake assessments and provide psychotherapy.
+I volunteered at the Camden, City, Islington and Westminster Bereavement Service, where I provided bereavement counselling and I also volunteered at the Centre for Better Health in Hackney where I undertook assessments and provided psychotherapy.
 I have provided short term counselling for students at London Metropolitan University.
 I volunteered at the Highgate Day Centre, Camden and Islington NHS Foundation Trust, a recovery service for people with substantial mental health needs.
 I am a member of the UKCP and the BACP and abide by their Code of Ethics.

 I undertake regular clinical supervision and continuous professional development.